-- To prepare the day-old cooked rice, remove it from the refrigerator and heat it in the microwave until it's room temperature or slightly warm.
-If you are using 2 servings of freshly cooked rice, transfer the hot rice to a baking sheet.
+- To prepare 2 servings cooked Japanese short-grain rice that is day-old, remove it from the refrigerator and heat it in the microwave until it‘s room temperature or slightly warm.
+If you are using freshly cooked rice, transfer the hot rice to a baking sheet.
 Spread it out and let it cool completely.
 This will remove the moisture from the rice.

-- Cut the white part of the green onion into rounds and the green part diagonally.
+- Cut the white part of 1 green onion/scallion into rounds and the green part diagonally.
 Keep the white and green parts separate and set aside.
 Reserve a few green slices for the garnish.

-- Crack and whisk the egg in a bowl.
+- Crack and whisk 1 large egg (50 g each w/o shell) in a bowl.

 To Cook the Fried Rice